vuongducphuong/documentation/content/applications/finance/accounting/taxes/avatax.rst

 Avatax integration
 ==================

-Avatax is a tax calculation provider that can be integrated in Odoo.
+Avatax is a tax calculation provider that can be integrated in Leansoft.

 .. _avatax/credentials:

 Credential configuration
 ========================

-To integrate Avatax with Odoo, go to :menuselection:`Accounting --> Configuration --> Settings -->
+To integrate Avatax with Leansoft, go to :menuselection:`Accounting --> Configuration --> Settings -->
 Taxes` and add your Avatax credentials in the :guilabel:`Avatax` section.

 .. tip::